ashan849/Internship-management_Ship-Web-Based-Project-/README.md

 # Internship Management System

 A Web-Based Internship Management System built to streamline and enhance the internship experience for students, employers, and university administrators.
-Developed by **Group-O** at Sabaragamuwa University of Sri Lanka.

 ## 🔍 Project Overview